contiv/netplugin/README.md

 `netdcli -oper create -construct endpoint -net-id tenant1-net1 -ip-address="11.1.1.2" -container-id myContainer2 tenant1-net1-ep2`

 At this point both containers would have been configured with IP address in a dedicated network called 'tenant1-net1' with an IP address allocated from the subnet/mask associated with the network.
 Therefore, if a ping test is done from either myContainer1 or myContainer2, it would succeed.
 IP address can overlap in various networks as long as outbound rules are non overlapping.

+####Auto-allocaiton of IP addresses
+The plugin can automatically manage the IP address pools and assign an appropriate IP address based on the subnet that was associated with the network.
+However this doesn't take away the flexibility to keep a specific IP address of a container, which can always be specified as shown earlier.
+To automatically allocate the IP address, just avoid specifying the IP address during endpoint creation, for example in the previous example:
+`netdcli -oper create -construct endpoint -net-id tenant1-net1 -container-id myContainer2 tenant1-net1-ep2`

+This is as simple as associating containers with networks.
+Auto-allocation of vlans is independent of auto-allocation of IPs to the endpoints.

 ####Delete the endpoint